Elevate the power of your work

-Such formal policy and contract documents should describe how personal data will be identified and how such data will be securely removed on end-of-life IT assets now earmarked for recycling or remarketing.
-Appropriate roles and chain-of-custody procedures for the asset disposition process should also be clearly spelled out.
+Such formal policy and contract documents should describe how personal data will be identified and how it will be securely removed on end-of-life IT assets earmarked for recycling or remarketing.
+Appropriate roles and chain-of-custody procedures for the asset disposition process should be spelled out clearly.

-Here, he says, it pays to make sure that the ITAD vendor is well-capitalized, reputable, and industry certified by an accredited third-party.
-In case of a potential data breach, Hoffman says, look especially for vendors with sufficient coverage in the areas of Errors and Omissions insurance or Cyberliability.
+Here, he says, it pays to make sure that the ITAD vendor is well-capitalised, reputable, and industry certified by an accredited third-party.
+In case of a potential data breach, Hoffman says, look especially for vendors with sufficient coverage in the areas of Errors and Omissions insurance or Cyber liability.

 There are also other desirable characteristics to look for when evaluating ITAD vendors and defining ITAD policy.
-This reference article covers some of them.
-Interestingly enough, a Data Processor Questionnaire developed in the Channel Islands may help spark more policy areas for evaluating vendors or formalizing ITAD policy and contract documents according to the GDPR.
+This reference article covers the questions you need to be asking of them.
+Interestingly, a Data Processor Questionnaire developed in the Channel Islands may help spark more policy areas for evaluating vendors or formalising ITAD policy and contract documents according to the GDPR.

-It's good business to formalize best practices and policies surrounding the proper storage, management, and disposition of citizens' data.
-Yet, it's also true that the stiff potential penalties of GDPR non-compliance now make formalizing this good practice more of a 'stick' (to force compliance) versus a 'carrot' incentive.
+It's good business to formalise best practices and policies surrounding the proper storage, management, and disposition of citizens' data.
+Yet, it's also true that the stiff potential penalties of GDPR non-compliance now make formalising this good practice more of a 'stick' (to force compliance) versus a 'carrot' incentive.